Therapists in 98333

 Fox Island, WA 98333 (Online Only)

 Life happens and at times it can be messy and may create challenges.
-I can assist you with healing, which can produce mental clarity.
-I can help you along your journey.
+I can assist you with guidance and healing, which can produce mental clarity and physical health.
+I can guide you along your journey.
 I believe in meeting you where you are and helping you to feel comfortable and safe to improve your ability to find your path, navigate hurdles, overcome barriers and struggles.
-As the spouse of an honorably discharged veteran, I am familiar with the military lifestyle.
-My background focuses on women’s health and concerns, a Biblical based approach when it fits the client, and professional relationship challenges.
+My background focuses on men & women mental health and healing, Anxiety, depression, work related concerns as well as a spiritual and biblical based approach when it fits the client.
+I look forward to hearing from you soon.

 Life happens and at times it can be messy and may create challenges.
-I can assist you with healing, which can produce mental clarity.
-I can help you along your journey.
+I can assist you with guidance and healing, which can produce mental clarity and physical health.
+I can guide you along your journey.
 I believe in meeting you where you are and helping you to feel comfortable and safe to improve your ability to find your path, navigate hurdles, overcome barriers and struggles.
-As the spouse of an honorably discharged veteran, I am familiar with the military lifestyle.
-My background focuses on women’s health and concerns, a Biblical based approach when it fits the client, and professional relationship challenges.
+My background focuses on men & women mental health and healing, Anxiety, depression, work related concerns as well as a spiritual and biblical based approach when it fits the client.
+I look forward to hearing from you soon.

 Aimee Tesdahl